NicolasHanon/Project-JobBoard-Laravel/README.md

 Please check the official laravel installation guide for server requirements before you start.
 [Official Documentation](https://laravel.com/docs/10.x/installation)

+You have to have mySQLServer installed (or MariaDB) :

+    sudo apt install mysql-server

 Clone the repository

     git clone git@github.com:EpitechMscProPromo2026/T-WEB-501-LYO_20.git